JohnErnsthausen/roc/docs/smith-comments-for-issues.md

 non-functional; requirements.

 TODO
-Have a look at the rational I added to the ??? project ??? on non-functional requirements.
+Have a look at the rational I added to the ??? project template on non-functional requirements.
-Have a loo